ayoshi007/Linear-Regression-with-NumPy/README.md

 # Linear-Regression-with-NumPy
-Includes a class with a linear regression model using gradient descent (constant learning rate, non-stochastic)
+Includes a class with a linear regression model using gradient descent.
+Regular gradient descent and stochastic gradient descent are supported (check gradient_descent.py)